timeplus-io/docs/docs/proton-format-schema.md

 ### Enum

-Say in your Protobuf definition, there is a enum type:
+Say in your Protobuf definition, there is an enum type:

 ```protobuf
 enum Level {